Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_marketplace_app/vhol_data_marketplace_app.md

 * Select, Create a layer
 ![img1](assets/lambda2.png)

-* And here we're going to name this: snowflake-connector
+* And here we're going to name this: **snowflake-connector**
-* Go to your application project folder where you downloaded the project from GitHub and upload the  snowflake-connector-python.zip file  If you forgot to download the .zip file, follow the link below
+* Go to your application project folder where you downloaded the project from GitHub and upload the  snowflake-connector-python.zip file  **If you forgot to download the .zip file, follow the link below:**
 - [Download snowflake-connector-python.zip](https://github.com/Snowflake-Labs/sfguide-marketplace-data-app/releases/tag/v1)
 * Under Runtimes, select Python 3.8
 * Select Create – It may take a while as the file it is uploading is quite large.
 See Below..
 ![img1](assets/lambda3.png)

-* Once your Lambda layer is successfully created you can mov on to the next step.
+* Once your Lambda layer is successfully created, you can move on to the next step.
 * At the top left menu select Lambda and Select Functions, then at the top right corner select create function
 * Select the tile “Author from Scratch” add the function name “VHOL” and using the “Runtime pull down, select “Python 3.8”
-* at bottom corner, select create function and wait until your function is created.
+* At bottom corner, select create function and wait until your function is created.
 ![img1](assets/lambda4.png)
-* Under Environment, select lambda_Function.py, now select the default script and delete so you have a clear tab.
+* Under Environment, select lambda_Function.py.
+* Now select the default script and delete so you have a clear tab.
 Now using visual studio code open the file “lambda.py and paste into the lambda_function tab
 [Download Lambda](https://github.com/brenStokes/Building-an-App-with-Data-Marketplace-/tree/main/Lambda-src)
 ![img1](assets/lambda5.png)
-* Click on the “Test Tab” Now using visual studio code open the file [Download Lambda](https://github.com/brenStokes/Building-an-App-with-Data-Marketplace-/tree/main/Lambda-src)“lambda-Test-Script.gyp and past into the AWS configure test event and Give it an event name Hello
+* Click on the “Test Tab”
+* Now using visual studio code, our your preffered code editor, open the file [Download Lambda](https://github.com/brenStokes/Building-an-App-with-Data-Marketplace-/tree/main/Lambda-src)“lambda-Test-Script.gyp and past into the AWS configure test event and Give it an event name "Hello"
 * Select Create
 ![img1](assets/lambda6.png)